 But now the cost of college is a sunk cost.
 You can’t ask for your money back.
 Although some people have tried.
 You have to move on and make the best decision going forward.

 If you allow the purchase price of stock to dictate when to sell, then you’ve fallen victim to sunk cost fallacy.
 Investors tend to sell winning stocks too soon and hold onto losers too long.

 We don’t consider a badly performing investment to be a failure until we sell it and realize the loss and that’s what drives us to sell the winners sooner and keep the losers longer.

 There are two big problems with this.
-The momentum effect, when a stock that has been gaining is likely to continue to gain, at least in the short term, works against us when we sell that winner.
+When a stock that has been gaining is likely to continue to gain, at least in the short term, the momentum effect works against us when we sell that winner.

 Holding onto the losers is also a bad idea because you lose out on tax loss harvesting.
 The loss can be used to offset tax liabilities.

 Knowing that a decision is a poor one isn’t always enough to stop us from making it.
 It’s hard to admit we’re wrong, and sometimes we will double down on a bad decision rather than admit that.

 Sometimes it’s better that if at first, you don’t succeed, you give up.
 Acknowledge that you made a mistake and moved on.
 We all make mistakes, and that’s okay.
 It’s only a problem when you don’t learn from the mistake or when you waste time, money, and energy trying to correct a mistake that can’t be corrected.